-The 3Rs Program calls upon team of volunteers to go to the social studies classrooms for seven separate sessions between November and May of each school year to work with small groups of students to accomplish the following goals:
+The 3Rs Program is a partnership between the Grand Rapids Bar Association and the Grand Rapids Public Schools.
+It calls upon team of volunteers to go to social studies classrooms for eight separate sessions between October and May of each school year to work with small groups of students to accomplish the following goals:

 Improve understanding of and respect for the rule of law and our Constitution

 Provide practical career counseling to focus students on their potential beyond high school